KxSystems/docs/docs/kb/ssl.md

 Currently we would recommend TLS be considered only for long-standing, latency-insensitive, low-throughput connections.
 The overhead of `hopen` on localhost appears to be 40-50× that of a plain connection, and once handshaking is complete, the overhead is \~1.5× assuming your OpenSSL library can utilize AES-NI.

-The following associated features are not yet implemented for TLS:

-1.   multithreaded input mode
-1.   use within secondary threads
-1.   `hopen` timeout (implemented in V3.5)

 OpenSSL 1.1 is supported since V4.0 2020.03.17.

+### Thread Support

+The following associated features are not implemented for TLS

+-   multithreaded input mode
+-   use within secondary threads
+-   `hopen` timeout (implemented in V3.5)

+Since 4.1t 2023.11.10 this was altered to allow use on any thread where messaging was previously supported: i.e.

+-   incoming connections in multithreaded input queue mode (mtiqm)
+-   one-shot sync requests within peach or mtiqm socket thread
+-   https client requests within peach or mtiqm socket thread